Gross Sexual Imposition Charges in Ohio

 If you are facing charges of gross sexual imposition in Ohio, it is imperative

-you take these criminal charges seriously and contact a criminal defense
+you take these criminal charges seriously and contact a defense attorney

 the sensitive circumstances surrounding your case could negatively impact